PICTURES & VIDEO: Police name suicide bomber in Manchester terror attack

-THE Manchester suicide bomber has been named as 22-year-old Salman Abedi by Greater Manchester Chief Constable Ian Hopkins.

-It came after police arrested a 23-year-old man in connection with the bomb attack which killed 22 people, including children, and injured 59 more.
+"It was more sophisticated than some of the horrific events that we have seen in the past or in other parts of Europe so people are reasonably wondering whether he did this on his own," she told BBC Breakfast.

+Residents of Elsmore Road in Fallowfield where he lived described being ordered to remain indoors as more than 20 officers, all armed, swooped on the house, carrying out a controlled explosion on the front door.

-Prime Minister Theresa May has denounced the 'appalling sickening cowardice' of the lone suicide bomber, who detonated a homemade device in the foyer of the Manchester Arena just as thousands of young people were leaving a concert by US pop star Ariana Grande.
+The Islamic State terror group claimed responsibility for the barbaric attack involving a homemade device packed with nuts and bolts which exploded in the foyer of the Manchester Arena as thousands of young people were leaving the concert by US pop star Ariana Grande.

-Declaring that police and security services would be given whatever resources were needed to track down any accomplices of the attacker, Mrs May vowed: "The terrorists will never win and our values, our country and our way of life will always prevail."

-The explosion is the worst attack in the UK since 52 people were killed in the 7/7 London bombings in 2005.
+Counter-terrorism agencies mounted a massive inquiry into the outrage, the worst terrorist attack since 52 innocent people were killed in the July 7 bombings in London in 2005.
+It came as:

-Islamic State claimed it was behind the bombing but intelligence chiefs in the United States said that had not been verified.

-Greater Manchester Police said in a statement: "With regards to the ongoing investigation into last night's horrific attack at the Manchester Arena, we can confirm we have arrested a 23-year-old man in South Manchester."
+- The first victims were confirmed as eight-year-old Saffie Rose Roussos from Leyland and teenager Georgina Callander from nearby Chorley.
+Saffie was at the concert with her mother Lisa and Saffie's sister, Ashlee Bromwich, who is in her 20s

+- Theresa May denounced the "appalling sickening cowardice" of the suicide bomber

 Oxford stands with Manchester after last night's attack - sign the online book of condolences: https://t.co/2esSOk9taZ #StandTogether pic.twitter.com/9DYnwIpLiO— Oxford City Council (@OxfordCity) May 23, 2017